Rocket barrage from Gaza hits Israel, no one hurt - police

 Palestinian officials said that after the rocket strikes, Israel had informed them that it was closing the Kerem Shalom crossing, through which goods pass into the Gaza Strip, until further notice.

-Israel pulled its soldiers and settlers out of the territory, run by Hamas Islamists, in 2005.
-But it maintained a naval and air blockade and severely restricted the overland movement of people and goods across the volatile border.
+Israel pulled its soldiers and settlers out of the territory, now run by Hamas Islamists, in 2005.
+But it maintains a naval and air blockade and severely restricts the overland movement of people and goods across the volatile border.

-In Washington, the U.S. State Department condemned the attacks and said Israel had a right to defend itself.

-"There is no justification for such attacks," spokeswoman Jen Psaki said in a statement.
-"We call for these terrorist attacks to cease immediately."

-(Reporting by Jeffrey Heller and Allyn Fisher-Ilan in Jerusalem, Nidal al-Mughrabi in Gaza and Lesley Wroughton in Washington; Editing by Tom Heneghan and Amanda Kwan)
+(Reporting by Jeffrey Heller and Allyn Fisher-Ilan in Jerusalem and Nidal al-Mughrabi in Gaza; Editing by Tom Heneghan)